NethServer/dev/handbook/management.md

 - discussion of any blockers or issues
 - planning for the next steps

-A good pratice is to schedule the metting on fixed day and time, so everyone can plan their work accordingly.
+A good practice is to schedule the meeting on fixed day and time, so everyone can plan their work accordingly.
 If there is nothing to discuss, the team can just meet for a quick check-in.

 ## Project boards